Europe Bucket List - Iconic Travel Experiences

 21. Go skiing in the Alps

-Snow-covered mountains can be found all over Europe in winters.
+Snow-covered mountains can be found all over Europe in winter.
 However, if you want to go skiing, nothing can beat the gorgeous ski slopes of the Alps.
 They offer a wide range of ski slopes that cater to all ability levels.
 Head to France and Switzerland to have the time of your life in the picturesque Alps.
-If you are not into skiing, visit the Alps in the summers to hike the scenic mountains and valleys.
+If you are not into skiing, visit the Alps in the summer to hike the scenic mountains and valleys.

 22. Enjoy wine tasting in Tuscany, Italy